7mind/izumi/doc/paradox/distage/00_distage.md

 #### Manual Resolution with by-name parameters

-Most cycles can also be resolved manually, when identified, using `by-name` parameters.
+Most cycles can also be resolved manually when identified, using `by-name` parameters.

-Circular dependency in the following example are all resolved Scala's native `by-name`'s, without bytecode generation:
+Circular dependencies in the following example are all resolved via Scala's native `by-name`'s, without any proxy generation:

 ```scala
 import com.github.pshirshov.izumi.distage.bootstrap.DefaultBootstrapContext.noCogen